Skip to content

 Create a simple todo app with Remult using Next.js

 In this tutorial, we are going to create a simple app to manage a task list.
 We'll use Next.js, and Remult as our full-stack CRUD framework.
-For deployment to production, we'll use Vercel and a Supabase PostgreSQL database.
+For deployment to production, we'll use Vercel and a PostgreSQL database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.